-Zombie films have a tendency to follow the same beaten path more than many other horror sub-genre.
-They’re typically not considered as diverse with potential applications as vampires pictures.
+Zombie films have a tendency to follow the same beaten path, perhaps more so than any other horror sub-genre.
+Zombies are typically not considered as diverse, in terms of potential applications as vampires.
 The majority of these movies follow the template put in place by George Romero in Night of the Living Dead and its sequels.
 Yet zombies actually do offer the possibility of very different stories that may change one’s perception of what constitutes a zombie film.
 Zombies can embody a surprisingly wide range of characteristics and carry many unexpected traits.
 This is a sub-genre with some surprisingly strange stuff in it.
 Here are five great examples of zombie films that broke the mold.

 Shivers (AKA They Came From Within)